Transport in strained graphene: Interplay of Abelian and axial magnetic fields: Results

-\emph{Results}.~To set the stage, we first consider a flat graphene, subject to Abelian magnetic fields ($B$).
-The system then supports two-fold valley degenerate flat LLs, resulting from bulk cyclotron orbits, at energies $\pm \sqrt{2n B}$.
-The two-terminal conductance then shows monotonically increasing \emph{odd} integer quantized plateaus at $G=2n+1$, as the chemical potential is gradually tuned away from the half-filling, thereby enhancing the number of occupied unidirectional quantized transmission channels.
+To set the stage, we first consider a flat graphene, subject to Abelian magnetic fields ($B$).
+The system then supports twofold valley degenerate flat LLs, resulting from bulk cyclotron orbits, at energies $\pm \sqrt{2n B}$.
+The two-terminal conductance then shows monotonically increasing \emph{odd} integer quantized plateaus at $G=2n+1$, as the chemical potential is gradually tuned away from the half filling, thereby enhancing the number of occupied unidirectional quantized transmission channels.
 However, this setup is insensitive to the direction of the transmission channels and the nature of the carriers (electron or hole).
-Such a conundrum gets resolved in four- and six-terminal setups, both featuring quantized Hall conductivity plateaus at $\sigma_{xy}=\pm (2n+1)$, respectively in the electron and hole doped regimes.
+These information unfold in four- and six-terminal setups, both featuring quantized Hall conductivity plateaus at $\sigma_{xy}=\pm (2n+1)$, respectively in the electron and hole doped regimes.
 The zeroth LLs near the opposite valleys live on complementary sublattices of graphene.
-Thus, formation of a CDW order gaps out the zeroth LL, thereby forming an insulator at half-filling.
+Thus, formation of a CDW order gaps out the zeroth LL, thereby forming an insulator at half filling.
 Then an additional plateau at $G=\sigma_{xy}=0$ develops.
 These results are summarized in Fig.~\ref{fig:limita}.

 Once buckled, the resulting axial magnetic field ($b$) lifts the valley degeneracy of all the LLs, as the effective magnetic fields are now ${\mathcal B}^{\pm}_{\rm eff}=(B \pm b)$ near the valleys at $\pm {\bf K}$, respectively.
 Two sets of particle-hole symmetric LLs then appear at energies $\pm [2 n |{\mathcal B}^{\pm}_{\rm eff}|]^{1/2}$ with the respective areal degeneracies $D_\pm=|{\mathcal B}^{\pm}_{\rm eff}|/(2 \pi)$.
 But, zeroth LLs remain pinned at zero energy, reflecting their topological protections~\cite{royBb1, royBb2, aharonovcaser}.
 Although it is challenging to extract $b$ directly in terms of $\omega$ from Eq.~(\ref{eq:strain}), notice that when $B=b$, only one valley with ${\mathcal B}^{+}_{\rm eff}=2B=2b$ hosts LLs, while the other one remains gapless as ${\mathcal B}^{-}_{\rm eff}=0$ therein.
 This is a quantum critical point, separating the field-dominated regime ($B>b$) from the strain dominated one ($b>B$).
-We first consider the former one~\cite{SM}.
+We first consider the former one(see Supplemental Material~\cite{SM}).